nats-io/nats-architecture-and-design/adr/ADR-59.md

   (transformation).
 This both filters messages and rewrites their subjects.

 These cannot be combined on the same source or mirror entry.
 Use `filter_subject` when you only need to select a subset of messages.
-Use `subject_transforms` when you need to rename subjects.
+Use `subject_transforms` when you need to rename subjects, or need to use multiple filter subjects.

 ### Multiple Transforms